imballinst/imballinst.dev/src/pages/blog/leveling-up-as-frontend-engineer.md

 Since the parts below are pretty long, here is the summary:

-1. **Be curious**: don't be satisfied without knowing the root cause if you have no more pressing matters.
+1. **Be curious**: don't be satisfied without knowing the root cause (provided that you have the time to investigate it further).
 2. **Be proactive**: don't let your manager chase you, but instead you should feed your manager with information.
 3. **Build portfolio from things that you are interested**: one of the most questions I often got when people just started web development was, "Where do I start?"
 Well, I think we can start by combining web development to create something that we love.
 In my case, I made small websites about Dota 2 tournaments and my team's landing page.
 4. **Expand knowledge outside the frontend area**: added value can be big when so that we could stand out to other candidates when we are applying for a position.
 Every frontend engineer probably knows about HTML/CSS/JavaScript in the browser, so it's a good idea as well to learn about other things, such as Node.js®, CI/CD, Docker, Kubernetes, npm, or even simple things like writing documentation!